fetchai/agents-aea/docs/hacking-an-agent.md

 ```

 ## Send and receive an envelope
-We use the input and output text files to send an envelope to our agent and recieve a response (from the echo skill)
+We use the input and output text files to send an envelope to our agent and receive a response (from the echo skill)
 ``` python
 # Create a message inside an envelope and get the stub connection to pass it on to the echo skill
 message_text = 'my_agent,other_agent,default,{"type": "bytes", "content": "aGVsbG8="}'